CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/APIs.rst

         # observation values:

         # lane_speed sample: [13, -2, -2, -2, -2, -2, -2, -2, -2, -2, -2, -2, -2, -2, -2, -2, -2, -2, -2, -2, -2, -2, -2, -2, -2]
-        # The first value is current step
+        # The first value is current second
         # There are 24 lanes left.
 The order of their roads is defined in 'signal' part of roadnet file
         # the order is :inroad0lane0, inroad0lane1, inroad0lane2, inroad1lane0 ... inroad3lane2, outroad0lane0, outroad0lane1 ...
         # Note that, [lane0, lane1, lane2] indicates the [left_turn lane, approach lane, right_turn lane] repespectively of the corresponding road.